When people think about project metadata, they usually think about files like package.json, Cargo.toml, or go.mod.

 Without it, an agent has to guess:

-That guesswork is where a lot of wasted time comes from, for both people and agents, at least in my own personal experience.
-However there’s more to it than that.
-It’s possible to overload your agents with too much information and drown them in context.
-It’s also possible to waste context and spend more on tokens than necessary to get the job done.
-That’s why I think the idea of “irreducible complexity” is so important.
+That guesswork is where a lot of wasted time comes from, for both people and agents, at least in my experience.
+However, there is more to it than that.
+It is possible to overload your agents with too much information and drown them in context.
+It is also possible to waste context and spend more on tokens than necessary to get the job done.
+That is why I think the idea of “irreducible complexity” is so important.

 In biology, irreducible complexity is the claim that some systems only work when all of their parts are present together, so they supposedly could not have developed through simpler intermediate stages.
 For an AGENTS.md, the more useful comparison is not “all parts must exist,” but rather that “some instructions are load-bearing.”
 A lean agent guide should keep only the few pieces whose removal would reliably cause failures, bad edits, or wasted cycles: the repo’s critical commands, constraints, and workflow invariants.
 Everything else is “fluffy context” and not irreducible complexity.

-Optimizing your AGENTS.md file is not nearly as difficult as you think either, because a few simple rules and questions you ask yourself can help you find the right balance of information to include.
+Optimizing your AGENTS.md file is not nearly as difficult as you might think, because a few simple rules and questions can help you find the right balance of information to include.

 Some questions you might ask yourself when writing an AGENTS.md file:

-A code-smell is a surface indicator that something deeper is wrong.
-Sometimes you’ll find that the agent you use has a bad habit of doing something that you feel will cause more work for you later.
-There is a threshold of “annoying” and “enough” that usually indicates to me that I should mention this problem in my agents file.
-For example, it might be a good idea in a functional programming project mention a preference for immutability over mutable data, or a preference for constructors over alternatives.
-These rules can reduce smells before they even happen, but you need to justify the rule by demonstrating that the agent is actively doing something regularly that needs to be “fixed.”
-Each entry in AGENTS.md must be justified.
+A code smell is a surface indicator that something deeper is wrong.
+Sometimes you will find that the agent you use has a bad habit that will create more work for you later.
+There is usually a threshold of “annoying” and “enough” that tells me I should mention the problem in my agents file.
+For example, in a functional programming project, it might be a good idea to mention a preference for immutability over mutable data, or a preference for constructors over alternatives.
+These rules can reduce smells before they even happen, but you need to justify each one by showing that the agent is regularly doing something that needs to be fixed.
+Each entry in AGENTS.md should be justified.

 ## Rules: